Robert Bragg

 The elderly Mr. Hartley was found beaten to death in his trailer in Boone, North Carolina.
 Mr. Hartley died as a result of blunt force trauma to the head.
 Robert Bragg was identified as a suspect, despite the fact that numerous witnesses confirmed that Mr. Bragg was in Tennessee at the time of the murder.
 In fact, Mr. Bragg waived extradition against the advice of a Tennessee judge, who suggested there was insufficient evidence for probable cause for the extradition.

-At trial, the State’s evidence included testimony by Kenneth Coffey, a diagnosed schizophrenic with a borderline IQ, who gave numerous inconsistent statements, and admitted to being a part of the murder.
+At trial, the State’s evidence included testimony by Kenneth Coffey, a man a diagnosed with schizophrenia and a borderline IQ, who gave numerous inconsistent statements, and admitted to being a part of the murder.
 Mr. Coffey was convicted of the same murder in a separate trial in December of 1995.
 Other than Mr. Coffey, the State’s case hinged on the testimony of a child witness, Jeffrey Nelson, and his mother, Renee Nelson.
 The Nelsons’ testimony contradicted other evidence presented by the State, and Renee denied any knowledge of the crime when first interviewed by the SBI.
 There is evidence indicating the Nelsons received $1,000 of Crime Stoppers money for implicating Mr. Bragg.
 Jeffrey Nelson, now an adult has recanted his testimony under oath and has said he was coached by his mother and law enforcement.

 Center Involvement